dthcas/partytime/Person.md

 - [ ] public Topic speak()
   - return a topic to talk about in a conversation.
 - [x] public double getAttractiveness()
-- [ ] public Impression getImpression(int i)
+- [x] public Impression getImpression(int i, String topic)
-  - takes an ID of a person and returns the impression of that person
+  - takes an ID of a person and returns the impression of that person of a specific topic

 ### Dummy classes
 #### Person_Impressions